goromal/notes/docs/src/Philosophy_Essays/Realism_vs_Nominalism.md

 # Realism vs Nominalism

-I've been interested in epistemological questions, and the question of Realism (the notion that logical notions possess a kind of "physical existence") versus Nominalism (that logical notions do not exist physically) gets down to several fundamental questions in both epistemology and ontology.
+I've been interested in epistemological questions, and the question of Realism (the notion that logical ideas possess a kind of "physical existence") versus Nominalism (that logical ideas do not exist physically) gets down to several fundamental questions in both epistemology and ontology.

 ----